AnkushChoudhary01/Ecommerce-Sale-Analysis/README.md

-# 👗 Virnda Store Annual Report - Excel Dashboard
+#  E-commerce Sales Analysis - Excel Dashboard

-Welcome to the **Virnda Store Annual Report** — a data-driven Excel dashboard project showcasing key business metrics for an online retail fashion store.
+Welcome to the **E-commerce Sales Analysis** — a data-driven Excel dashboard project showcasing key business metrics for an online retail fashion store.E-commerce Sales Analysis

 This dashboard offers a clean, interactive visual of sales, customer demographics, order statuses, and performance by channel, region, and category.